The Election Judge Progam was highlighted on Montgomery County's "Make a Difference."

 - Election Judge Contact Information

-An Election Judge who serves in the polling place is a very important part of the electoral process.
+An election worker who serves in the polling place is a very important part of the electoral process.
 This individual is the point of contact between the Board of Elections and the general public during voting hours.
 He/She is responsible for administering the actual voting procedures in each precinct and making sure that the voters have a positive voting experience.
 Without these individuals, it would be impossible to conduct successful elections.

 - Be a registered voter in Maryland